Self-shrinking generator: Cryptanalysis

 As with the shrinking generator, the self-shrinking generator is vulnerable to timing attacks since the output rate varies depending on the state.

 In their paper, Meier and Steffelbach prove that a LFSR-based self-shrinking generator with a connection polynomial of length L results in an output sequence period of at least 2^{L/2}, and a linear complexity of at least 2^{L/2-1}.

 Furthermore, they show that any self-shrinking generator can be represented as a shrinking-generator.
 The inverse is also true:

 Any shrinking generator can be implemented as a self-shrinking generator, although the resultant generator may not be of maximal length.

 An attack presented by the authors requires about 2^{0.7L} steps, assuming a known connection polynomial.

-A more advanced attack, discovered by Mihaljević, is able to break a register a hundred bits in length in around 2^{57} steps, using an output sequence of only 4.9 x 10^{8} bits.
+A more advanced attack, discovered by Mihaljević, is able to break a register a hundred bits in length in around 2^{57} steps, using an output sequence of only 4.9 × 10^{8} bits.

 Another attack requires 2^{0.694L} steps.